 MRI would show reveals soft tissue involvement in a better way.
 MRI is especially useful in cases where synovium and other tissues are involved and x-rays are normal.

 If an infection is suspected, an early MRI helps in reaching the diagnosis and differentiation.
-With increasing health awareness, the patients now present early and MRI has got increasing role in the diagnosis of various conditions.
+With increasing health awareness, the patients now present early and MRI has got an increasing role in the diagnosis of various conditions.

 Routine Lab Tests

 Complete blood count, ESR, and CRP would indicate inflammation though the levels may not correlate with the severity of the disease.

 Joint Fluid Study